-Sensivitivity analysis Based on the Group's internal monitoring processes, it is estimated that a change in relevant foreign exchange rates would have increased/(decreased) profit for the year and other comprehensive income by the amounts shown below.
-The analysis is based on foreign exchange rate variances that ISS A/S considered to be reasonably possible at the reporting date.
-The analysis assumes that all other variables, in particular interest rates, remain constant.
+Sensitivity analysis Based on the Group's internal monitoring processes, it is estimated that a change in relevant foreign exchange rates would have increased/(decreased) profit for the year and other comprehensive income by the amounts shown below.
+The analysis is based on foreign exchange rate variances that ISS Global A/S considered to be reasonably possible at the reporting date.
+The analysis assumes that all other variables, in particular interest rates, remain constant and ignores any impact of forecasted sales and purchases.